SAMMISolutions/docs/doc_posts/_triggers/twitch.md

 <hr>

 ##### Channel Points
 Listens to all custom channel points redeems.

+In order for LioranBoard to listen to Channel Point triggers, make sure the scope to listen to Channel Points has been enabled in LioranBoard.
+Twitch and the Transmitter also has to be connected.

 | Condition | Explanation |
 |-------|--------|